xpepermint/config-keys/README.md

 Type: `Function`
 Returns: `Boolean`

-Checks if the node process environment name equals to the `env` attribute value.
+Checks if the node process environment name equals to the `env` attribute.

 ```js
 console.log( _.is('development') );